 This DIY project uses essential oils to scent the pinecones.
 I have used cinnamon as a stand alone essential oil, but another great recipe would be clove essential oil and orange essential oil.
 I also use de-fractionated coconut oil as the carrier for the cinnamon.
 De-fractionated coconut oil is great because it has no odor and works well to help the essential oils seep into the pinecones.

 Please note: be sure to use high grade, 100% essential oil with no additives.
 This ensures that the scent is non-toxic.
+I use the company Simply Earth.
+They offer great essential oils at reasonable prices.

 What You’ll Need: